yunomiwell/veil_protocol/README.md

 ## Status

-This repository contains the whitepaper and architecture specification for VEIL Protocol v0.1.
+This repository contains the whitepaper and architecture specification for NullWire Protocol v0.1.
 Protocol implementation is in active development.

 ---